British Association of Urological Surgeons: Activities and impact

-The association's annual scientific meeting is the principal national forum for urological research and education, drawing several thousand delegates; the 2025 conference is being staged in hybrid format at Manchester Central, with live streaming for virtual attendees.
-Throughout the year BAUS delivers continuing professional development via skills courses, webinars and section-led curricula—among them a robot-assisted surgery training syllabus developed by the Endourology Section—to ensure surgeons keep pace with evolving technique and technology.
+The association's annual scientific meeting is the principal national forum for urological research and education, drawing several thousand delegates; the 2026 conference is being staged in hybrid format at Olympia, with live streaming for virtual attendees.
+Throughout the year BAUS delivers continuing professional development via skills courses, webinars and section-led curricula - among them the Scientific Basis of Urology course, FRCS (Urol) Revision Course, FRCS Mock VIVA courses, Core Urology courses.
+In addition, there has been a robot-assisted surgery training syllabus developed by the Endourology Section - to ensure surgeons keep pace with evolving technique and technology.

 In 2004 BAUS launched a national Data and Audit Programme that captured case-level information on complex procedures such as radical prostatectomy, nephrectomy and urethroplasty.
 Early iterations published surgeon-specific volumes and complication rates online, enabling patients to compare individual performance; later registries remain available for research and underpin peer-reviewed studies of outcome benchmarking.

 BAUS also provides extensive public-facing resources.
 Its patient-information portal offers plain-language leaflets on common conditions, while an interactive "virtual museum" curates artefacts tracing urology from ancient surgical tools to modern endoscopes, including a history of the flush toilet.
 The association confers medals, travelling fellowships and honorary memberships, and in 2022 introduced a Silver Ureteroscope Award for excellence in endourology, first awarded to Gareth Jones of NHS Greater Glasgow and Clyde.